 - Ensure that the website is easy to use when you upload your courses.

-While online course marketplaces can expose you to a vast student base, you may also want to take note of some setbacks that come with these platforms.
+While online course marketplaces like Udemy can expose you to a vast student base, you may also want to take note of some setbacks that come with these platforms.
 For instance, online marketplaces don’t give you complete control over how students interact with your course.
 These platforms also determine how much you can charge for your course and how you receive payments.

 It’s also impossible to get the email addresses of those who register for your course.
 This means you can’t reach them with future courses or build meaningful connections with them.